JJYRJJ/PyTeacher/README.md

 ## Features
 - **Quiz Creation**: Users can create programming quizzes with different difficulty levels.
 - **Code running**: Users can run the code and get the outputs.
-- **Answer Checking**: Users can check the submissions and show explanations why the answer is correct or wrong.
+- **Answer Checking**: Users can check their codes with or without displaying the correct answer and explanation.
-- **Chat System**: Users can use the chat feature for real-time discussions.
+- **Chat System**: Users can have real-time discussions with a virtual teacher.
-- **New question collection**: In the beginning, we provide some questions examples for LLM.
-During the usage, another LLM can be used to validate the generated questions and enrich the question bank.
+- **Question validation**: An LLM can be used to validate the generated questions, enriching the question bank, and analyzing the mistakes in questions to help you improve the prompt.

 ## Installation
 1. Clone the repository